 The regular strips are made in greyscale only.
 It is part of the style—take it or leave it.
 Colour may appear at special occasions.

 For each strip, next to the regular size I do make a high-resolution version, and I may make these available at some point.

 The font is custom.
 In the spirit of the comic, it was created in the nerdiest of ways, by wrestling FontForge with Potrace (for extra masochism, in Mac OS which tries to make it increasingly painful to run open source apps) and writing a Perl script to manipulate kerning pairs.
-Because it is based on my own handwriting, for once I will not make this publicly available, sorry.
+Because it is based on my own handwriting, for once I will not make this publicly available—at least not for the time being, sorry.

-No. You can announce wherever you want when a new comic is available, but it should link to the actual official comic page and not display the strip itself.
+No. You may detect changes in the main page and announce anywhere you want when a new strip is available, but it should link to the actual official comic page and not display the strip itself.